-A relief association affiliated with a municipal fire department is generally required to seek ratification by the city council or town board of benefit and bylaw changes.
+A relief association affiliated with a municipal fire department is generally required to seek ratification of benefit and bylaw changes by the city council or town board.
 If a city council or town board ratifies benefit or bylaw changes, the municipality becomes responsible for supporting benefits at the ratified level.
-If contributions are needed to support ratified benefits, the municipality is required to contribute the necessary funds to the relief association.
+If contributions are needed to support ratified benefits, the municipality is required to contribute the necessary funds to the relief association.4

-Each joint powers fire department's joint powers agreement should specify the process for ratifying benefit and bylaw changes and for paying required contributions.
+The joint powers agreement of a joint powers fire department should specify the process for ratifying benefit and bylaw changes and paying required contributions.
 Some agreements specify that the joint powers board is the entity empowered with ratifying benefit and bylaw changes and is responsible for paying required contributions.
 Other agreements require that these functions be performed by some or all of the municipalities that are party to the agreement.